JJNod88/PP1_html_css/README.md

 * Avalable Games section -
     * This section has details of the available games.
 It is designed to be inclusive with an image of the games creator with details of the game.
     * Each game section has a border with a 3D effect to help it blend in.
 It has a white background to stand out, with three accessible buttons.
-    * Each button has a link to the corresponsing part of the site, or external site depending allowing easy navigation for the User.
+    * Each button has a link to the corresponding part of the site, or external site depending allowing easy navigation for the User.
         * Request to Join - Takes the user to the sign up page if they are not a member.
         * Check Location - Takes the User to the Location section and its specific pitch location.
         * Contact Us - Takes the User to Outlook External Website, where they could contact the Game Creator (in the absence of a member chat area).